borg286/sevtech/README.md

     * Crossbows and longbows can't be created until age 3 so shortbows are the only solution.

-    * Wood bows have nerfed durability, so green slime arms are the way to go.
+    * Wood bows have nerfed durability, so Iron arms are the way to go.

-        * Get **green slime crystals **by taking either glue or blood balls and crafting a slime cube -> green slime balls + dirt, sand --furnace-> green slime crystal (no cast needed)

     * Damage arrows (**3.67 hearts** average observed, 50 arrows): **Bone **arrowhead, reed shaft, feather fletching.